 The originations of the Gombey, like so many Bermudian traditions, are lost in the shrouds of undocumented history.

-That said, it is commonly understood that the tradition emerged from the African and Native American cultures of Bermudian slaves.
+That said, it is commonly understood that the tradition emerged from the African and Native American cultures of Bermuda’s enslaved peoples.

-Interestingly, those slaves existed in relative isolation.
-As early as 1676 a ban was placed on the importation of slaves, leading to a black population that was largely Bermuda born.
-This ban, by the way, was not a reaction to the abhorrent nature of slavery but rather to limit the number of black people on the island.
+Interestingly, those enslaved persons existed in relative isolation.
+As early as 1676 a ban was placed on the importation of enslaved people, leading to a black population that was largely Bermuda born.
+This ban, by the way, was not a reaction to the abhorrent nature of enslavement but rather to limit the number of black people on the island.

 Post abolition Bermuda saw an increase in immigration of black people from the Caribbean, particularly in the late 19th and early 20th Centuries, and they would surely have brought similar traditions that would have influenced the Gombeys.